 It contains a large concave depression over most of its surface, known as the subscapular fossa.
 The subscapularis (rotator cuff muscle) originates from this fossa.

 The lateral surface of the scapula faces the humerus.
 It is the site of the glenohumeral joint, and of various muscle attachments.
 Its important bony landmarks include:

 - The place of attachment of the long head of the biceps brachii.

 - The place of attachment of the long head of the triceps brachii.

 The posterior surface of the scapula faces outwards.
-It is a site of attachment for the majority of the rotator cuff muscles of the shoulder.
+It is a site of origin for the majority of the rotator cuff muscles of the shoulder.